Skip to content

 Custom Metrics

-For models that are synchronized to the cloud, you can configure custom metrics to be created from the data stream.
+For items that are synchronized to the cloud, you can configure custom metrics to be created from the data stream.
 These metrics can then be displayed or graphed in the device manager.

 Metrics are specified via the process property.
 For example: